Doc-Le/Project-3-Moovies-Review/README.md

 - For logged-in users the dropdown menu will change, sign-up, and login will be replaced with sign-out and profile.<br>
 - Profile page has got the users<br>
 - The edit-account page allows a user to change everything except their username.
 They can also delete their account from this page, a confirmation of deletion is requested so that users can't accidentally delete the account.<br>
 - Admin users have additional nav links of manage genre and manage users.
-Manage user allows admin to delete a user, requiring confirmation prior to deletion. <br>
+Manage user allows admin to delete a user, requiring confirmation prior to deletion.
+#
 <br>
 ## Wireframe
 <br>